james-chapmanhhlg/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time and resources to each step.
 Having a clear plan will make it easier to stay focused and avoid getting lost in the details.
  - 来自NLP

+# 2024-01-21
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it's written.
+Refactor early and often, choose libraries wisely, and design for modularity.
+Documentation is as crucial as code itself.
+Lastly, embrace testing; a well-tested program not only ensures correctness but also acts as living documentation."

+In short: "Keep it simple, write readable code, refactor often, use libraries judiciously, design for modularity, document thoroughly, and embrace testing."